 df.to_csv(f"docling/tables/{file_path.stem}_table_{i+1}.csv", index=False)

-The Apple 10-Q contains financial tables (income statements, balance sheets, cash flow) — each is saved as a separate numbered CSV file.
+The Apple 10-Q contains financial tables (income statements, balance sheets, cash flow).
+Each one is saved as a separate numbered CSV file.

 Note